FOLLOWING JESUS CHRIST

 By imbibing Jesus’ Word constantly and continuously, thereby renewing your mind to conform to His mindsets!

-Following Jesus is seeing things from Jesus’ perspectives and thinking like Jesus.
+Following Jesus is seeing things from Jesus’ perspective and thinking like Jesus.
 It is embracing and adopting Jesus’ values, principles and standards in life.

 You are not following Jesus if your mind or affection is not set on seeking and doing God’s will, bringing glory to God, and on things above (Matt.
 6:31-33, Col. 3:1-2, 2 Cor.
 5:9).